maitrihub/Fetch-Project-Submission/README.md

 ## 🙌 Contact

-Feel free to connect or collaborate — I'm always open to cool ideas and mobile challenges!
+Feel free to email me if you have questions.
+Looking forward to connecting more!